truhy/f2h_uart_de10nano/readme.md

 ## Overview

 This contains a Quartus Prime Verilog HDL project that demonstrates the FPGA portion directly sending a serial message to the existing UART-USB which is wired to the HPS side on the DE10-Nano board.
 It does so by accessing the HPS UART0 controller (hard-IP) over the FPGA-to-HPS bridge.
-This initial version relies on U-Boot to configure the serial port during its boot up.
-For the next version, I'll try to remove the need for U-Boot by directly configuring the serial port from the FPGA side.
+This initial version relies on the sdcard with U-Boot to configure the serial port during its boot up.
+For the next version, I'll try to remove the need for the sdcard.

 ## Running instructions